Bhaskar-kumar-arya/AI-powered-Whatsapp-assistant/whatsapp_ai_assistant_roadmap.md

 * `message_content`
 * `timestamp`

-### Step 3: Node.js → Python Bridge
+### Step 3: Database Access

-* Your Python scripts will read from the SQLite database.
+* The Electron app will directly read from the SQLite database.
-* No direct communication needed yet.

 **Milestone:** You can see live WhatsApp messages being saved into `whatsapp.db`.